01 of 04

-I then poured a small amount of wax resist emulsion into the same cup.
-Use enough resist to completely wet the powder, plus just a bit more.
+We then poured a small amount of wax resist emulsion into the same cup.
+Use enough resist to wet the powder, plus just a bit more.
 Stir very well to mix the colorant and resist; it should be a smooth, workable paste.
 Add more wax emulsion as needed to get a working consistency but don't make the mixture too fluid.
 This will weaken the color of the finished lines.

 If you have an intricate design that will take more than a few minutes to draw on your bisqued pot, cover the colored wax resist with plastic until you are ready for it.Continue to 2 of 4 below.

 Make the Design for the Wax Resist Decoration

 If you have not already done so, take a moment to visualize your final design completely.
 Once the resist is placed, it cannot be removed other than by firing the piece.

 Before working on your bisqued pot, remember to wash your hands thoroughly.
 You will be handling the pot a great deal and oils from your hands can interfere with glaze adhesion just as effectively (if inopportunely) as wax resist.

 If you have a repeating or sectional design, divide the pot's sides into even sections.
 The easiest way to do this is to lay something straight across the top of the bisqued pot, dividing it into the half.
 Mark each half with a pencil mark.
 (The graphite will not interfere with wax or glaze and will burn out in the firing.)
 You may want to mark on the pot's neck or the shoulder, depending on your design.

 Move the straight tool to divide the halves into quarters and mark the quarters.
 Continue in the same manner until you have as many divisions as you need.

 Once we had the sections evenly divided for my pot, we marked out the design itself.
 Again, we used a graphite pencil.
 Make any needed changes or refinements to your design during this phase.Continue to 3 of 4 below.